 All good things come to the believer through Christ’s death for us.
 “By his stripes you are healed” in every way possible!
 It is judicially right that mercy is yours forever due to his death in your place.

-When merciful actions come to unbelievers, however, (which happens over and over again — God “sends the rain on the just and the unjust”), they are true but only temporary mercies which should result in the unbeliever’s repentance.
+When merciful actions come to unbelievers, however, (God “sends the rain on the just and the unjust”), they are true but only temporary mercies which should result in the unbeliever’s repentance.
 But most unbelievers will persistently sin against those mercies all the way to their death, storing up wrath for themselves.

 The Apostle Paul said to unbelieving moralists: “Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?
 But because of your hard and impenitent heart you are storing up wrath for yourself on the day of wrath when God’s righteous judgment will be revealed.”
 Romans 2:4-5